Blindspot (comics): Samuel Chung

 Sam Chung is an expertly trained gymnast from China.
-His mother, Lu Wei, opted to get into the United States, albeit illegally, to have a better life.
-Sometime later, Lu gave birth to a daughter, and Sam's sister, Hannah who due to being born on U.S. soil became a legal citizen.
-Neither of their fathers have been identified.
-Years later, Sam began working as a janitor at Columbia University where he began stealing various designs to create an invisibility suit for himself.
-Going by the name Blindspot, Sam decided to become a vigilante all without telling Hannah.
-One night he encountered Daredevil who was able to "see" Sam due to his "radar sense".
-He begins taking lessons from him while also working for Chinese criminal Tenfingers on the side with Lu.
-Eventually he discovers Tenfingers' connection to The Hand.
-Daredevil informs Sam about the Hand and their evil intents and he in turn tells Lu that she should flee the Hand's Church and that he is Blindspot, whom Tenfingers considers an adversary.
-While battling the Hand member, Fist, Lu helped Sam defeat Tenfingers' men and helped some innocents escape the Church however Sam was now considered dead to her.
+His mother, Lu Wei, immigrated to the United States to have a better life.
+Sometime later, Lu gave birth to a daughter, Hannah, who due to being born on U.S. soil became a legal citizen.
+Years later, Sam began working as a janitor at Columbia University, where he created an invisibility suit for himself.
+Going by the name Blindspot, Sam decides to become a vigilante.